 An appropriate second.

-An acceptance by the nominee (either written and signed in advance and presented from the floor, or spoken from the floor by the nominee in person).
+An acceptance by the nominee (either written and signed in advance and presented from the floor or spoken from the floor by the nominee in person).

-10. The Board of will elected to two (2) year terms.
-Effective January 1, 2021 six (6) directors terms will start January 2021 ending January 2023.
-The remains five (5)d will be elected from January 2021 to January 2022After January 2022 this will allow the eleven (11) directors to be staggered to prevent a full change of the board in one year.
+10.6

-Four (4) Directors shall be elected at the annual meeting.
-These four (4) shall serve a minimum term of two (2) years.
-All Committee members shall serve a minimum of two (2) years.
+The Board of Directors will be elected to two (2) year terms.
+Effective January 1, 2022 six (6) directors’ terms will start January 2022 ending January 2024.
+The remains five (5) directors will be elected from January 2022 to January 2023.
+After January 2023 this will allow the eleven (11) directors to be staggered to prevent a full change of the board in one year.

 10.7

-6The registered owner ofowners of a stock certificate shall have one (l) vote regardless of the number in the Family Unit.
+The registered owner/owners of a stock certificate shall have one (l) vote regardless of the number in the Family Unit.

 Article XI - Miscellaneous